antonfirsov/docs/2020/10-Oct/Use .NET for game development/use-donet-for-game-development.md

 We'd love to hear from you, and feature your contributions on future posts:

-* Send an email to abdullah.hamed at Microsoft
-* Leave us a pointer in the comments section below
+* Leave us a message in the comments section below
-* Send [Abdullah (@indiesaudi)](https://twitter.com/indiesaudi) tips on Twitter about .NET game development
+* Send [Abdullah (@indiesaudi)](https://twitter.com/indiesaudi) tips on Twitter about .NET game development.